Gourde scores in OT to lift Lightning over Hurricanes 3-2 - WHIZ News

 Carolina continues to carry three goaltenders on the active roster, with Mrazek, James Reimer and Alex Nedeljkovic.
 Mrazek, who missed two months with a fractured thumb, and Nedeljkovic both have sub-2.00 goals-against averages while Reimer leads the team with 14 wins.

-With the playoffs less than a month away, Hurricanes coach Rod Brind’Amour wants to use more of a set rotation.
+With the playoffs less than a month away, Brind’Amour wants to use more of a set rotation.

 UP NEXT